github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 To break this down:

-- Since we're adding a new sink, we add a tuple to the **sinkModel** extension point.
+- Since we're adding a new sink, we add a tuple to the **sinkModel** extensible predicate.
 - The first column, **"execa"**, identifies a set of values from which to begin the search for the sink.
   The string **"execa"** means we start at the places where the codebase imports the NPM package **execa**.
 - The second column is an access path that is evaluated from left to right, starting at the values that were identified by the first column.